Painted Dark Green Kitchen Cabinets

 When painting cabinets a dark color, they may need to be given up to 4 coats for complete coverage.

 The hardest part about painting over light cabinets with dark cabinets is having to do multiple coats and keep them smooth.
-Because dark paint always needs more than one coat, I ended up with up to three to four coats of paint in some areas.
+Because dark paint always needs more than one coat, I ended up with up to three to four coats of paint in some areas but the pop of color was so worth it!

-When it was done, it was so worth it!
-We absolutely love the way it looks and how much the dark green paint updates our kitchen.
-It goes well with our butcherblock counter (still hope to get a marble countertop one day!), and I adore the Target runner even more.
-The color looks great with our wood floors too!
+We absolutely love the way it looks and how much the dark green paint updates our kitchen and how it looks against our hardwood floors.
+The dark forest green goes well with our butcherblock counter (still hope to get a marble countertop one day!), and I adore the Target rug runner even more.
+I’ve considered changing to matte black hardware, but will keep it brass for now.

 I’m actually still debating on the tall pantry whether or not I leave it white, or paint it to match the rest.
 What do you think?
 The buffet also received a faux marble countertop paint treatment.
 You can see how to paint your own faux marble countertop here.